mmoreram/ControllerExtraBundle/README.md

 * Second position: Entity field
 * Third position: Operator *=, <=, >, LIKE...*
 * Fourth position: Value to compare with
+* Fifth position: Is a filter.
+By default, false

 ``` php
 /**